rrezler93/NESCOL/README.md

 Qualifications:   HNC and HND in Software Development

-All important projects were created during my time at school.
+This repository contains some of the projects, that were created during my time at school.

+IMPORTANT: In the repository, only those projects were added for which the implementation was open-booked and required creating a custom program/script to solve a specific problem - thus, each project varied depending on the student.
+Consequently, many topics covered during the learning process were not included here to protect NESCOL's data and avoid sharing answers to closed-book assessments.